 - The impedance should be high

-Though impedance may not have as significant an effect on sound quality as the size of driver has, it should be high to make sound more transparent and clearer.
+Though impedance may not have as significant an effect on sound quality as the size of a driver has, it should be high to make the sound more transparent and clearer.
 An impedance greater than 25 Ohm is ideal for an fps shooting headphone.

 - Total harmonic distortion should be minimum (TDH)

-TDH is measured in percentage, and for first person shooting games it should be less than 1%.
+TDH is measured in percentage, and for first-person shooting games, it should be less than 1%.

 - Frequency response range should be wide

 Frequency response is simply the range of audio frequencies the headphones can reproduce.
-Ideally, a headset should have it in range of 20-20,000Hz.
+Ideally, a headset should have it in the range of 20-20,000Hz.

 We have discussed in detail the importance of surround sound in FPS gaming in the FAQ section.
 Without it, all the charm of competitive gaming will be lost as there will be no directional audio clues to give you an advantage over your competitors.

 Preferably, you should opt for 7.1 surround sound to get the most out of a headset while playing competitive AAA titles.
-It might break the bank, and yet would worth each and every penny you invest in it.
+It might break the bank, and yet would be worth each and every penny you invest in it.

 Next, you should make sure that the headband has solid construction.
 Cheap plastic headbands should be outrightly dismissed, whereas metal bands with foam padding should be your preference.
 The same goes for the ear cups.

-Wired headphones are most suitable for FPS shooters; whereas the wireless headphones will do just fine.
+Wired headphones are most suitable for FPS shooters; whereas wireless headphones will do just fine.
 But why?